MerlinZCC/ZooSeeker-Interactive-Zoo-Navigation-App/README.md

 # ZooSeeker: Interactive Zoo Navigation App

-ZooSeeker is an Android application designed to enhance the visitor experience at the San Diego Zoo.
-The app helps users navigate the zoo efficiently by allowing them to create visitation plans, search for exhibits, and get real-time directions based on their location within the zoo.
+ZooSeeker is an Android application designed to enhance the visitor experience at Powell Zoo, a fictional zoo created for this project.
+The app helps users navigate the zoo efficiently by allowing them to create visitation plans, search for exhibits, and get step-by-step directions based on a custom-made map of the zoo.
 The map-style interface enables users to plot actionable paths to the exhibits they want to visit.

 ## Features

 - **Plan Visits**: Create, modify, and manage visitation plans for a customized zoo experience.
 - **Search for Exhibits**: Easily search through an extensive database of zoo exhibits to find specific animals or attractions.
-- **Navigation**: Provides step-by-step directions with real-time updates, ensuring visitors never lose their way.
+- **Navigation**: Provides step-by-step directions to exhibits based on the zoo's map, ensuring visitors never lose their way.
-- **Location Awareness**: Utilizes real-time location data to enhance navigation and exhibit discovery.
+- **Map Interface**: The app uses a fictional map of Powell Zoo, allowing users to visualize their routes and plan accordingly.

 ## Screenshots and Demo Video

 ![Map View](/mapView.png)

-*Map view with exhibit search functionality.*
+*Map View with Exhibit Search Functionality and Interactive Confirmation to Add Exhibit to Plan*

 ![Exhibit Details](/exhibitDetails.png)

-*Detailed information about the Siamangs exhibit.*
+*Detailed Information about the Siamangs Exhibit*

 ![African Plains Carousel](/africanPlainsCarousel.png)